deltachat/deltachat-core-rust/spec.md

 # Outgoing messages

 Messengers MUST add a `Chat-Version: 1.0` header to outgoing messages.
-For filtering and smart appearance of the messages in normal MUAs, the `Subject` header SHOULD be `Message from <sender name>`.
-Replies to messages MAY follow the typical `Re:`-format.

 The body MAY contain text which MUST have the content type `text/plain` or `mulipart/alternative` containing `text/plain`.